-The most common cause of Cushing syndrome is the use of corticosteroid medications (like prednisone) in high doses for a long period of time.
-These medications are generally prescribed to prevent rejection of a transplanted organ.
-They are also used to treat inflammatory diseases (like lupus and arthritis).
+The most common cause of Cushing syndrome is the use of corticosteroid medications, such as prednisone, in high doses for a long period.
+Doctors can prescribe these medications to prevent rejection of a transplanted organ.
+They also use them to treat inflammatory diseases, such as lupus and arthritis.
 High doses of injectable steroids for treatment of back pain can also cause this syndrome.

 Other causes include:

-- ectopic ACTH syndrome (tumors usually found in the lung, pancreas, thyroid, or thymus gland)
+- ectopic ACTH syndrome, which causes tumors that usually occur in the lung, pancreas, thyroid, or thymus gland

 - midnight plasma cortisol and late-night salivary cortisol measurements

-If you use corticosteroids, a change in medication or dosage may be required.
-Do not attempt to change the dosage yourself.
-Close medical supervision is required.
+If you use corticosteroids, a change in medication or dosage may be necessary.
+Don’t attempt to change the dosage yourself.
+You should do this under close medical supervision.

-If left untreated, Cushing syndrome can lead to:
+If you don’t get treatment for it, Cushing syndrome can lead to: